jamespfennell/hoard/next_steps.md

-- Define the "kv store" interface precisely and implement it for in memory and on disk

 - Can we test the on disk case?
 May need yet another interface :(

-- Write the DStore backed by disk

 - Write the code to collect DFiles into AFiles